-Social engineering is arguably the most unique form of cyber attack.
-While most attacks rely heavily on IT skills and technology-based hacking tools, this one makes use of one of the oldest tricks in the book.
+Social engineering is arguably the most unique form of cyber-attack.
+While most attacks rely heavily on IT skills and technology-based hacking tools, these make use of one of the oldest tricks in the book.

 Social engineering is designed to take advantage of people’s naivety, impatience, and lack of a security-conscious mindset.
 It can come in the form of a business email message, a phone call from tech support, or even someone needing assistance.